denisetrocchi/funnygradecard/README.md

-# justforfun
+# Funny Grad eCard
-Just a mini-mini-mini-project for a friend of mine (freshly graduated, hurray!)
+Just a mini-mini-mini project for a friend of mine (freshly graduated, hurray!)
 <br>
 Waiting to properly celebrate, I'll keep the repo public — just for a while & just for fun (: